Celebrations in Central African Republic as leader resigns

 "Central African Republic is de facto under the tutelage of the rest of the region," said Thierry Vircoulon, an analyst at the International Crisis Group.
 "The problem is that so far the rest of the region has not been able to manage the transition very well."

-(Additional reporting by Emmanuel Braun in Bangui, John Irish in Paris, Daniel Flynn in Dakar and Matthew Mpoke Bigg in Accra; Writing by Matthew Mpoke Bigg; Editing by Andrew Roche)
+(Additional reporting by Emmanuel Braun in Bangui, John Irish in Paris and Daniel Flynn in Dakar; Writing by David Lewis; Editing by Daniel Flynn and Sonya Hepinstall)